Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 Countable nouns vs. uncountable nouns

 Concrete and abstract common nouns can be further classified as either countable or uncountable.
-Countable nouns are nouns that can be counted, even if the resulting number would be extraordinarily high (like the number of humans in the world).
-Countable nouns can be singular or plural and can be used with numbers and modifiers like a/an, the, some, any, a few, and many.
+Countable nouns can be counted, even if the resulting number would be extraordinarily high (like the number of humans in the world).
+Countable nouns can be singular or plural and used with numbers and modifiers like a/an, the, some, any, a few, and many.

 Here is a cat.